willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 ```

 The `?` operator propagates errors up, and makes code shorter, but it can also obscure control flow.
-The whole flow of the function can be interrupted by a single `?`.
+The whole flow of the function can be interrupted by a single `?` character.
 This single symbol rewires control flow and introduces implicit short-circuiting, which can obscure the data path.
 At least, the `?` operator is limited to functions returning `Result` or `Option`, so its use is explicit in the function signature.

 This is a limited form of monadic error handling.
 This is arguably one of Rust's strengths, it makes functional programming ideas more mainstream, e.g., algebraic data types, pattern matching, higher-order functions, and monadic error handling.

-Of course, Rust doesn’t force you to propagate or handle errors safely --- you can always opt out:
+Of course, Rust doesn’t force you to propagate or handle errors safely -- you can always opt out:

 ```rust
 let val = foo().unwrap(); // panics if Err